Pabongkhapa Déchen Nyingpo: Position on the other schools

-Pabongka stated that the other schools go to hell:
+Pabongkha stated that the other schools go to hell:

 So it happens that some have fallen into the philosophical view of nihilism, which is a cause of going to hell.
 Everything apart from the school of Tsongkhapa represents a mistaken philosophical view.

 Phabongkhapa actively opposed the other schools of Tibetan Buddhism.
 Stephan Beyer writes:

-P'awang kawa was undoubtedly one of the great lamas of the early twentieth century, but he was a man of contradictory passions, and he shows us two different faces when he is recalled by those who knew him.
-In many ways he was truly a saint; he was sent to Ch'amdo by the central government to represent its interests and administer its Gelug monasteries, and he was sympathetic to the concerns of the K'am people over whom he had been granted jurisdiction, a scholar and an enthusiast for all aspects of Tibetan culture.
-But many eastern Tibetans remember him with loathing as the great persecutor of the "ancient" sect, devoting himself to the destruction throughout K ' am of images of the Precious Guru and the burning of "ancient" books and paintings.
+Phabongkhapa was undoubtedly one of the great lamas of the early twentieth century, but he was a man of contradictory passions, and he shows us two different faces when he is recalled by those who knew him.
+In many ways, he was truly a saint; he was sent to Chamdo by the central government to represent its interests and administer its Gelug monasteries, and he was sympathetic to the concerns of the Kham people over whom he had been granted jurisdiction, a scholar and an enthusiast for all aspects of Tibetan culture.
+But many eastern Tibetans remember him with loathing as the great persecutor of the "ancient" sect, devoting himself to the destruction throughout Kham of images of the Precious Guru and the burning of "ancient" books and paintings.

 Buddhist scholar Matthew Kapstein writes, "There has been a great deal of sectarian dispute among Tibetan refugees in India.
-Much of this has its roots in the works of Pha-bong-kha-pa Bde-chen snying-po (1878–1937), whose visions of the Dge-lugs-pa protective deity Rdo-rje shugs-ldan seem to have entailed a commitment to oppose actively the other schools of Tibetan Buddhism and the Bon-po."
+Much of this has its roots in the works of Phabongkhapa Dechen Nyingpo (1878–1937), whose visions of the Gelugpa protective deity Dorje Shugden seem to have entailed a commitment to oppose the other schools of Tibetan Buddhism and the Bönpo."

 Regarding Pabongkha Rinpoche's attitude toward the Bön, he said that "The dharmas of Bönpos, tirthikas, and so forth are non-Buddhist and should not be taken as our refuge."
 In his famous work Liberation in the Palm of Your Hand, he calls it an "evil system", "false dharma", "not worthy of being a refuge", "plagiarized", and "invented".
 Although the Bön religion was originally highly hostile to Buddhists, Phabongkhapa never advocated intolerance towards them: "Bön is not a refuge for Buddhists; it is not worthy of being a refuge.
-All the same, Buddhists and Boenpos say things to each other out of attachment or hostility, and this hardly makes for honest debate.
-It is vital that you should know the sources of the Bön religion."
+All the same, Buddhists and Bönpos say things to each other out of attachment or hostility, and this hardly makes for honest debate.
+You must know the sources of the Bön religion."
 To support his claim that Bön is not a fitting refuge for Buddhists, Phabongkhapa quoted several Buddhist scholars, including Milarepa, who said, "The source of Bön is perverted Dharma.
 A creation of nagas and powerful elementals, it does not take one to the ultimate path."